xtuml/bridgepoint/doc-bridgepoint/notes/9836_referential/9836_referential_dnt.md

 > So, it would seem that this idea was well embedded in the method at that
 > point.
 We carried that through into the tools and also in to our own book.

+Note that in this older version of the method, identifiers are shown on the class diagram with "*" versus regular base attributes denoted with "&bull;".

 ![Figure 3](fig263.png)
 __Figure 3__